sivann/kafkatop/README.md

+                        Include *only* the groups which match regex (default: None) --status              Report health status in json and exit. (default: False) --summary             Display a groups, topics, partitions, and lags summary. (default: False) --info                Only show informational data about the cluster, topics, groups, partitions, no stats (fast).
+                        (default: False)
-                        Include *only* the groups which match regex (default: None) --status              Report health status in json and exit. (default: False) --summary             Display a groups, topics, partitions, and lags summary. (default: False) --only-issues         Only show rows with issues. (default: False) --anonymize           Anonymize topics and groups. (default: False) --all                 Show groups with no members. (default: False) --version             show program's version number and exit
+  --info-parts          Same as --info but also show data about partitions, isr, leaders. (default: False) --only-issues         Only show rows with issues. (default: False) --anonymize           Anonymize topics and groups. (default: False) --all                 Show groups with no members. (default: False) --version             show program's version number and exit

 ```

 # Screenshot